-- 1. Parents will be provided with a common application form (CAF) where they will note their three preferred schools, along with a brief explanation, in rank order the schools do not have to be located in the LA area where the parents live. - 2.
-Parents will provide LAs with the following information within the CAF: - Their name and their child's name and date of birth - Theirs and their child's address and proof of residence - 3.
-The CAF will be submitted to the parents' LA. - 4.
+- 1. Parents apply via their local authority school's website, noting their three preferred schools, in rank order the schools do not have to be located in the LA area where the parents live. - 2.
+Parents will provide LAs with the following information: - Their name and their child's name and date of birth - Theirs and their child's address and proof of residence - 3.
+The application will be submitted to the parents' LA. - 4.
 Parents are not guaranteed to have their preferences met. - 5.
 The admission authority will request supplementary information for the purpose of processing applications where necessary. - 6.
-Admission authority will not request any of the following: - Any personal details, including information on criminal convictions or financial status - The first language of the parent or child - Details about the parents' or child's disability, medical or SEND requirements - Any parental agreement to follow the ethos of the school in a practical way - For the child to complete any part of the form or for both parents to provide signatures - 7.
+Admission authority will not request any of the following: - Any personal details, including information on criminal convictions or financial status - The first language of the parent or child - Details about the parents' or child's disability, medical or SEND requirements - Any parental agreement to follow the ethos of the school in a practical way

+- For the child to complete any part of the form or for both parents to provide signatures - 7.
 Once a place has been offered, the admission authority may ask for the child's short birth certificate as proof of birth date. - 8.
-For previously LAC and LAC, the admission authority will request a copy of the adoption order, child arrangements order or special guardianship order, and a letter from the LA confirming that the child was looked after immediately prior to the order being made. - 9.
+For previously LAC and LAC, the Local Authority will verify checks of the adoption order, child arrangements order or special guardianship order, or a letter from the LA confirming that the child was looked after immediately prior to the order being made. - 9.
+For Primary schools all offers will be made on National Offer Day, i.e. 16 April or the next working day. - 10.
+For Secondary schools all offers will be made on National Offer Day, i.e. 1 March or the next working day. - 11.
 A clear, fair and objective waiting list will be provided until 31 December of each year.
 Priority will not be given to pupils based on the date they were placed on the list.
 LAC and previously LAC will take priority over the waiting list.